-2017 President’s Report
+2018 President’s Report

+Our working Committees and in particular our Conference, Training, Membership, and YP members, have all provided new activities and new Board Member involvement.
 We want to encourage our Board and membership to take up the challenge of assisting on these committees or engage as a volunteer for their many activities.